-Ash can irritate the skin, eyes and throat but this effect will pass once the dust is gone.
-The ash particles are too large to be breathed deeply into the lungs so it's unlikely to cause either short or long term health effects.
+Ash may irritate the skin, eyes, nose and throat.
+Ash particles are too big to be breathed deep into the lungs so are unlikely to cause either short or long term health effects.

-If you have an existing heart or lung condition, such as asthma, breathing in dust during cleaning-up could make that condition worse, so it's best to get help to clean and avoid the ash.
+If you have an existing lung condition, such as asthma, breathing in dust during cleaning-up could make that condition worse, so it's best to get help to clean and avoid the ash.